Eomm/fastify-telegram/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![ci](https://github.com/Eomm/fastify-telegram/actions/workflows/ci.yml/badge.svg)](https://github.com/Eomm/fastify-telegram/actions/workflows/ci.yml)

-Create and manage a Telegram bot, easily.
+Create and manage a Telegram bot easily.

-This plugin is a good wrapper around [Telegraf](https://telegraf.js.org/) build by a Fastify maintainer.
+This plugin is a good wrapper around [Telegraf](https://telegraf.js.org/) built by a Fastify maintainer.

-Why you should use this plugin compared to what you can find on google?
+Why you should use this plugin compared to what you can find on Google?

 - All the blog posts and tutorials I found are outdated and use old versions of Telegraf
-- The mentioned tutorials start **2** HTTP servers, one for Fastify and one Node.js HTTP server because the Telgram wrapper starts its own HTTP server.
+- The mentioned tutorials start **2** HTTP servers, one for Fastify and one for Node.js HTTP server, because the Telegram wrapper starts its own HTTP server.
 This is just a waste of resources.

 This plugin instead:

 - Integrates the Telegram bot into the Fastify HTTP server
-- You can use all the Fastify features like hooks and decorators
+- You can use all the Fastify features, like hooks and decorators
 - It has good utilities to manage errors and the telegram features (such as [polling mode](https://core.telegram.org/bots/api#getupdates))

 ## Install

 ```
-npm install fastify-telegram
+npm install @eomm/fastify-telegram
 ```

 ### Compatibility